 We would like to say thank you to everyone who volunteered during the floods of Boxing Day 2015.

-However this is a long term recovery process and we will still need to call on volunteers from time to time for help.
+However, this is a long-term recovery process.
+We will still need to call on volunteers from time to time for help.

 Would you like to volunteer in the future?

-Mapping data, including GaugeMap (river gauge data) is available, visit: Calderdale Data Works: Flooding .
+For mapping data, including GaugeMap (river gauge data), visit: Calderdale Data Works: Flooding .